GreedyKomodoDragon/Kontroler/README.md

 make docker-build docker-push
 ```

-Currently there is no Helm chart to handle this so for now you will need to create your own, this is coming soon!
+The unified Helm chart in `helm/kontroler` can deploy the UI.
+If you want plain
+Kubernetes YAML instead, start from `examples/k8s/ui-deployment.yaml` and update
+`API_URL` / `WS_URL` if your server is exposed outside the example namespace.

 # Contributing